Teófilo Otoni Airport

 Kemil Kumaira Airport is the airport serving Teófilo Otoni, Brazil.
 It is named after Kemil Said Kumaira (1940 - 2012), a lawyer and politician.
 Formerly the facility was named after Juscelino Kubitschek.

 History

 The airport was opened in 1987.

 Airlines and destinations

-No scheduled flights operate at this airport.
+Have a only destination it's Belo Horizonte (CNF) by Azul [conecta].
+Days Monday, Wednesday, Saturday.
+Hours : From Belo Horizonte (CNF) to Teófilo Otoni (TFL): Departure at 1:05 PM and arrival at 2:35 PM.
+From Teófilo Otoni (TFL) to Belo Horizonte (CNF): Departure at 3:00 PM and arrival at 4:30 PM.

 Access

 The airport is located 6 km from downtown Teófilo Otoni.